Vyral/base-template/_posts/2020-02-14-get-to-know-rockstar-lender-ali-reda.md

 When you couple these low rates with rising values, it paints a vibrant picture in the world of lending; many will enter the market this year, and many more will find conditions favorable for a refinance.&nbsp;

-Here’s an example that illustrates Ali’s expertise: Recently, a veteran whose home purchase I helped with four years ago was exploring a refinance, among other financial options.
+Here’s an example that illustrates Ali’s expertise: Recently, a veteran whose home purchase we helped with four years ago was exploring a refinance, among other financial options.
 Initially, he approached Ali about getting a lower rate.
 Upon reviewing his full financial portfolio, Ali found a lot of looming debt scattered around, which caused this client to pay a ton in interest across the board.&nbsp;

 Ali helped the vet utilize a VA loan to consolidate all of his debt, ultimately **saving him over $1,000 a month.** Prior to meeting with Ali, this man was set to pay his home off in 22 years; Ali took him down to 10 years—with the same payment.&nbsp;